tarantool/doc/doc/book/box/data_model.rst

 Constraints
 -----------

-For better control over data models, Tarantool supports *constraints* – user-defined limitations on the values of certain fields or entire tuples.
+For better control over stored data, Tarantool supports *constraints* – user-defined limitations on the values of certain fields or entire tuples.
 Together with data types, constraints allow to limit ranges of available field values both syntactically and semantically.